 I am very excited to be sharing the story of how I became vegan and all the struggles that came with it.
 I get asked a lot of vegan-related questions every day so I hope this answers a lot of them.
-It's quite a long post so you might want to grab a snack.
+Warning: this is quite a long post so you might want to grab a snack.

 So you know when someone tells you not to do something and it makes you want to do it even more?
 Well, that is how my vegan story began.

-When we were in Grade 7 my best friend Semele read a book called Skinny Bitch and after reading it she went vegetarian and told everyone "NEVER READ THIS BOOK".
-That sentiment really stuck with me and I also thought, "how could a book be so bad that it would make you stop eating meat?".
-I didn't read the book right away I actually didn't get around to reading it until I was 19.
-That's how much Semele's "never read this book" statement stuck with me.
-Anyway, I read the book and my life was pretty much turned upside down.
+When we were in Grade 7, my best friend Semele read a book called Skinny Bitch and after reading it she went vegetarian then told everyone to "NEVER READ THIS BOOK".
+Apparently, that really stuck with me and I thought, "how could a book be so bad that it would make you stop eating meat?".
+I didn't read the book right away, I actually didn't get around to reading it until 6 years later when I was 19.
+And when I finally read the book my life was pretty much turned upside down.

 I feel like all my life I was told not to eat certain things because they are bad for you but no one really explained why.
 This book tells it like it is and exposes all the nasty chemicals in things like Splenda which I have never used, thank goodness.
-I think the most intense part of this book was the testimonials from people who work in the slaughterhouses and that is what really turned me.
+But I think the most intense part of this book was the testimonials from people who work in the slaughterhouses and that is what really turned me off the meat industry.
 Everything in the book was so eye-opening and it exposed me to so many things I did not know about the food industry and food in general.
-I had never questioned the way we were eating when I was growing up and just continued to eat that way because that's how I always have but I never knew what veganism was or that it was an option for me until I read this book.
+I had never questioned the way we were eating when I was growing up and just continued to eat that way.
+I never knew what veganism was or that it was an option for me until I read this book.

-On December 26th, 2013 we ate our last meal with meat and then we went fully vegan.
-We went vegan without preparing ourselves, meaning we didn't research recipes or find any meat alternatives or really have a plan, which was a big mistake.
-Our first month was really tough.
-We had to learn to shop and cook differently and we weren't sure where we could eat out.
-We lost a lot of weight really fast and I lost some muscle mass.
+On December 26th, 2013 I ate my last meal with meat and then went fully vegan.
+I went vegan without preparing, meaning I didn't research recipes, find any meat alternatives or really have a plan, which was a big mistake.
+The first month was really tough, I had to learn to shop and cook differently and I wasn’t sure where I could eat out.

-We slowly started to figure it out but we bought a lot of Gardein products at first which are soy-based fake meat which tastes really good but are quite processed.
-They are awesome for someone transitioning to a vegan diet and we still have them every now and then.
-We started to find recipes on Pinterest which is a great free resource and also online vegan blogs like Oh She Glows.
-Her first vegan cookbook came out the year we went vegan which was great for us!
-I definitely think everyone should have her cookbooks because they are incredible, I’ve never made anything that I didn’t like.
+I slowly started to figure it out but at the beginning, I bought a lot of Gardein products which are soy-based fake meat that tastes really good but is quite processed.
+They are awesome for someone transitioning to a vegan diet and I still have them every now and then.
+I started to find recipes on Pinterest which is a great free resource and also online vegan blogs like Oh She Glows.
+Oh She Glows has come out with two vegan cookbooks that everyone should have because they are incredible, I’ve never made anything that I didn’t like.

-Once we got into a routine and were eating properly we started to feel great.
-I can't remember how I felt eating meat vs. being vegan but I do feel a lot cleaner, if that makes sense.
-James also said he was less sluggish, had more energy, and felt better all round.
-But we generally didn't have any negative side effects when we were eating properly.
+Once I got into a routine and was eating properly I started to feel great.
+I can't remember how I felt eating meat vs. being vegan but I do feel a lot cleaner if that makes sense.
+I didn't have any negative side effects when I was eating properly.

-So what did our family and friends think of our new vegan lifestyle?
-I was living at home at the time but I usually ate at James' house which is a good thing because my parents didn't really understand, they made fun of me and thought it was stupid.
+So what did my family and friends think of my new vegan lifestyle?
+I was living at home at the time but I usually made my own food because my parents didn't really understand, they made fun of me and didn’t support it.
 They didn't offer to cook vegan options for me and I didn't really expect them to.
 I think that people were shocked but mostly curious and asked the standard questions like what do you eat, where do you get your protein, etc. Lot's of people were also judgemental.
 It's funny that people find it easy to judge other people's choices without looking at their own eating habits first, which are generally not very good.
 I didn't tell the people at my weightlifting gym that I was vegan until much later because as I guessed, I was told that a lot of vegans are malnourished and that it wasn't sustainable for me as an athlete.
 It's sad that people don't believe that I'm capable of ensuring that I get enough nutrients in my body and am eating all the right things.
-My training also wasn't affected by changing to a vegan diet.
+If you were wondering, my training wasn't affected by changing to a vegan diet.

 My reasons for going vegan are still the same but as I keep learning more my reasons have also expanded to include sustainability.
-We are trying to lower our impact on the world and I want to move my blog in that direction.
+I am trying to lower negative impacts on the world and I want to move my blog in that direction.
 I want to show and educate the modern person, vegan or not, how we can buy cosmetics, amazing clothes, and everything else that we love and make a positive impact and not harm animals in the process.
 So not only will you look amazing but you'll feel amazing knowing the choices you made were well-intentioned and meaningful.